SUNYCosmo/compphysics-course/phy315notes/docs/ch3_numeric.md

     $$  \frac{f(x_0+h)-f(x_0-h)}{2h} = f'(x_0) + \frac{h^2 f'''(x_0)}{6} + \dots $$

----

-## Numerical Integration

-Numerical integrations are commonplace in scientific modeling and simulations.
-If several integrations have to be calculated, not only accuracy and precision but the speed at which those can be obtained becomes important.
-We will attempt to understand all three concepts (accuracy, precision and the speed of calculation) in the context of three methods of numerical integrations given below.

-Working with one dimensional integrals, our goal will be to approximate the definite integral:

-$$ I(a, b) = \int_a^b f(x)\ dx. $$

-### Trapezoid rule

-In the trapezoid rule, the integral is approximated by adding the areas of many trapezoids.

-### Simpson's rule

-## Adaptive Integration

-## Examples and Exercises
+!!! question "Forward difference numerical derivative"

-1. Work out a forward difference approach (i.e. use the slope of line made by $P_+$ and $P$) to taking numerical derivative and compare it with the central difference method discussed above in terms of accuracy.
+    Work out a forward difference approach (i.e. use the slope of line made by $P_+$ and $P$) to taking numerical derivative and compare it with the central difference method discussed above in terms of accuracy.

+!!! question "Sampled function"

-2. Suppose you have a sampled function i.e. the function values are known (let's say at a regular interval of $h$).
+    Suppose you have a sampled function i.e. the function values are known (let's say at a regular interval of $h$).
 Which one is a better approach -- central difference or forward difference for calculating numerical derivatives?